Aidanmcgrath94/chatGPT-dev-helper/README.md

 # README

-# OpenAIPy

-OpenAIPy is a project designed to generate code using [OpenAI](https://openai.com) based on the code you pass in.
+This is a project designed to generate code using [OpenAI](https://openai.com) based on the code you pass in.
 This project uses the OpenAI modules on python to break down the code, process and generate a response based on the provided code.

 ## Requirements
 - Python 3.6 or above